AxiomXDevTeam/Java-Client/docs/3-Getting Started/3-Full-Example.md

 	}
 ```

-This method prints each bid on 1 minute intervals for the entire recorded lifespan of the option with a strike price of 350.0.
+We request "BID" 1 minute intervals for the entire recorded lifespan of the option with a strike price of 350.0.
 The expected output:

 ```java
 20201012,0931,530,4.58